aimclub/Fedot.Industrial/README.md

 #### Classification

-To conduct time series classification you need to first set experiment configuration using file `cases/config/Config_Classification.yaml` and then run the following command:
+To conduct time series classification you need to first set experiment configuration using file `cases/config/Config_Classification.yaml` and then run `cases/classification_experiment.py` script, or create your own with the following code:

     from cases.API import Industrial